maehler/phd-thesis/markdown/chapter1.4.md

 Conversely, *trans*-eQTLs will have the same effect on both alleles.
 Due to the indirect mechanism of *trans*-eQTL, these are generally of lower effect (remember the slope from [@fig:genetic-association]), and this is something that has been reported by numerous studies (references in [@Breitling2008; @Kliebenstein2009]), although there are exceptions [@Clement-Ziza2014].
 Normally *cis* acting variants are local to the associated gene while *trans* effects are more distant.
-Many studies have opted to only consider local eQTL [@Ardlie2015], and this is to some extent a tactical decision in that it makes the computational problem a bit easier since fewer tests have to be performed, and consequently, the multiple testing problem becomes slightly less of a problem since the number of markers considered for each gene is much smaller than the total number of markers.
+Some studies opt to only consider local eQTL, like [@Ardlie2015], and this is to some extent a tactical decision in that it makes the computational problem a bit easier since fewer tests have to be performed, and consequently, the multiple testing problem becomes slightly less of a problem since the number of markers considered for each gene is much smaller than the total number of markers.

 The first study of the genetics underlying gene expression variation was performed in yeast in 2002 [@Brem2002] and included 3,312 genetic markers and 6,215 genes.
 At the time this was a big feat, but today we are able to run association tests for all genes in the genome and all markers as demonstrated by the human Genotype Tissue Expression project (GTEx; [@Ardlie2015]) with a total of about 6.8 million SNPs and using both coding and non-coding genes (53,934 genes in total).

 #### Biology gets complicated quickly {#sec:complexity}

 ![Simplified example of when eQTL effects and gene regulation is masked.
 A green checkmark means the regulatory link is enabled, while a red cross means it is disabled.
 Green arrows indicate up-regulation of the gene while a red arrow indicates down-regulation of the gene.
 In the regulatory network, the regulators R1 and R2 are always on, while regulator R3 is on as long as at least one of the eQTLs Q2 or Q3 enables the signal.
 The expression of G1 only depends on Q1, and this eQTL is thus easily detected by standard eQTL mapping methods since there is a perfect relationship between the genotype and the expression.